• Home

 A Sales Funnel Chart for Excel is a type of visualization that shows progress through a series of linear and interconnected stages that are aligned with the awareness, interest, desire, and action (AIDA) model.

-Besides, it’s best suited in visualizing sales data because it’s amazingly easy to read and interpret.
+Besides, it’s best suited for visualizing sales data because it’s amazingly easy to read and interpret.

-For instance, let’s imagine 1,000 people saw your advertisment.
+For instance, let’s imagine 1,000 people saw your advertisement.
 Of the 1,000 users, 600 of them clicked on your it.
 And 300 users downloaded your product catalog.

 By tracking the aforementioned process over time, you can set goals to have fewer people drop off at certain or all stages.

 As we said, a Sales Funnel in Excel is shaped like an inverted pyramid.
-The top of the funnel represents the awareness stage.
-In this stage, the target market does not know your brand and its offering.
+The top of the funnel represents the awareness stage, where the target market does not yet know your brand and its offerings.

 As you trickle down to the interest stage, the number of online users decreases before turning into prospects.
-At the desire section, where prospects turn into leads, a further reduction is recorded.
+This progression is often highlighted in a sales pipeline report, which tracks how prospects move through the stages.
+At the desired stage, where prospects turn into leads, a further reduction is recorded

 The last section is the action.
 It’s the area where leads turn into customers and brand evangelists.
 Optimizing a funnel entails patching up the areas with significant drop-off rates.